DevNambi/blog-drafts/uw - 20 - time to graduate.md

 Colleges don't have fixed prices for degrees; they charge for each day/quarter/year you're enrolled.
 Students adjust their finances each year to handle different combinations of loans, scholarships, grants, and tuition.
 State funding is similar: public institutions are often funded by giving a certain amount per student, per year.

 Everyone would benefit if students graduate faster without sacrificing the quality of their education.
 Students would have less debt, governments would spend less per student, and universities would have a greater capacity to admit students.

+### The Six-Year Metric

+Universities are often judged by the percentage of 4-year students who graduate within *six* years.

+Think about that for a minute.
+Why would a 4-year degree take six years?
+And why on earth are universities given 50% slack?

+* 30-year mortgages paid off within 45 years
+* 30 mpg cars that get at least 20 miles a gallon
+* The % of 2-hour flights that don't take longer than 3 hours
+* Cooking?
+* Commuting?
+* 8-hour workdays that finish in less than 12 hours
+* 40-hour workweeks that take less than 60 hours/week
+*

 **What are the barriers, good and bad, that prevent students from graduating quickly?**